johngage/tlpf-1/content/post/the-15th-edition-of-the-tegla-loroupe-peace-race/index.md

 ---
-title: "The 15th Edition of the Tegla Loroupe Peace Race: November, 2018"
+title: "The 15th Tegla Loroupe Peace Race: November, 2018"
 subtitle: The 15th Edition of the Tegla Loroupe Peace Race was held on the 11th of November 2018 in Kapenguria.
 date: 2021-02-01T22:12:32.058Z